Essex VT Real Estate

 Essex Elementary School (preschool to 2nd grade), Founders Memorial School (grades 3-5), and Essex Middle School (grades 6-8) comprise the Essex Town School District.
 When students are ready to progress to the 9th grade, they attend Essex High School.

-The Essex Resort & Spa is a top of the line retreat founded in 1989, and lies upon 18-acres of property, with 120 inviting rooms, incredible dining at the Tavern restaurant, a full-service Spa, Salon & Fitness Center, indoor and outdoor pools, 6 Har-Tru Tennis Courts, Northern Lights Rock & Ice Course, the Links at Lang Farm Golf Course and three public teaching kitchens in the Cook Academy offering classes and camps for all ages.
+The Essex Resort & Spa is a top of the line retreat founded in 1989, and lies upon 18-acres of property, with 120 inviting rooms, incredible dining at the Tavern restaurant, a full-service Spa, Salon & Fitness Center, indoor and outdoor pools, 6 Har-Tru Tennis Courts, the Links at Lang Farm Golf Course and three public teaching kitchens in the Cook Academy offering classes and camps for all ages.
 Not only is the Resort a great destination for tourists and traveler’s but it’s a wonderful place for locals to bring the family year round!

 The Champlain Valley Exposition is easily accessed from Pearl Street in Essex Junction.
 With plenty of indoor and outdoor spaces, the event grounds offers the community near and far a venue with a line-up of annual events for everyone.
 From concerts to flea markets, antique shows to dog shows, the Expo is prepared for any crowd with the Robert E. Miller Expo Centre, grandstand, campground, and acreage to support one of its most popular yearly events, the Champlain Valley Fair.

 Backtrack to the "Five Corners" (avoiding rush hours), and you'll be delighted by the famous Martone's Market & Deli for a casual lunch, the Darkroom Gallery for International Photography exhibitions, the elegant Fiori Bridal Boutique (a destination for discerning brides statewide), and an enlightened dinner sourced locally at The Belted Cow Bistro.
 Venture down Route 2A and you’ll find Loretta’s Fine Italian Cuisine, and on Pearl Street, don’t miss the Firebird Café for a well-reviewed breakfast or lunch, eat-in or take-out.
-Shopping is plentiful as you spread from the Five Corners, with Green Mountain Harley Davidson, named in the National Top 100 by DealerNews.
-This destination Dealership is worth a visit whether you ride or not!
+Shopping is plentiful as you spread from the Five Corners.

 Get the News: The Essex Reporter